skosch/YinYangFit/docs/source/index.markdown

 fascinating area of research of itself, and this article is only meant to convey an intuition, not a rigorous description of reality.</span>

+It is accepted, for instance, that lateral connections in V1 allow neurons to inhibit others that are tuned to similar locations, orientations or scales in proportion to their own activation, such that after a few dozen milliseconds, only the neurons with the strongest activations stay active.
+This achieves a kind of sharpening of the signal, and it is likely that the same competitive mechnanism is active throughout the brain.

+Similarly, feedback from higher brain areas can amplify or inhibit the activity of lower-level areas.
+For example, if V1 responses suggest the presence of a pattern of uniform scale and orientation over a large area (e.g. a vertical grating), the V2 neurons picking up this correlation across space will actively suppress the V1 neurons providing the input.
+After a brief time, this will dampen the perception of the pattern, while leaving untouched the perception of the pattern's edge (where V2 activation was weaker).

-Between detectors of letters, letter-combinations, and words, these dynamics are necessary to resolve uncertainty about what is seen on the page.
-A neat example is the following paradox, which vision researchers have probed in endless studies: on one hand, we can raed wrods even when their letrtes are out of odrer, indicating that the brain ignores most information about letter positions.<label for="sn-jls"
+Our reading circuitry itself is best understood as a series of feedback loops as well: between detectors of letters, letter-combinations, and words, such feedback dynamics are necessary to resolve uncertainty about what is seen on the page.
+Consider the following paradox, which vision researchers have probed in endless studies: on one hand, we can raed wrods even when their letrtes are out of odrer, indicating that the brain ignores most information about letter positions.<label for="sn-jls"